 MySQL++ has been picked up by many package distros.
-It’s been spotted in the Debian, Fedora, FreeBSD, Gentoo, Homebrew, RHEL (EPEL), and Ubuntu package systems.
-Since these first-party packages are properly integrated into their host distributions, there is no point offering competing binary packages here.
+In addition to those listed in the table at right, it's also in FreeBSD.
+Since these packages are properly integrated into their host distributions, we do not offer competing binary packages here.

 If you want something different in your binary package than you get in the standard package distro for your OS, you should build it from source on the target OS, or else you are likely to have problems.

-The user and reference manuals are shipped in the source code tarball above.
-They are also available online.
+The online user and reference manuals are also included in the source code tarball above.

 The FAQ list answers many commonly-asked questions about MySQL++.

-The easiest thing to do if you want to help out with the MySQL++ development effort is to participate on the mailing list.
-We could use help answering questions, and it’s frequently helpful to have different voices contributing to discussions about the library’s future.
+The easiest thing to do if you want to help out with the MySQL++ development effort is to participate on the web forum.
+The library's primary developer does not mind at all if someone else answers a question before he can get to it. :) It’s also frequently helpful to have different voices contributing to discussions about the library’s future.

-If you want to participate in the coding effort, the MySQL++ development project is hosted right here, by Fossil, a distributed version control similar to Git, but much easier to use.
-See the Hackers file for instructions on working with Fossil and the MySQL++ source code.
+If you want to participate in the coding effort, the MySQL++ development project is hosted by Fossil, a distributed version control similar to Git but much easier to use.
+See the contribution guide for instructions on working with Fossil and the MySQL++ source code.